Gore: US getting close to political shift on climate change

 “Every night on the news it’s like a nature walk through the Book of Revelation,” he said, referring to the last book of the Christian New Testament that forecasts the end of the Earth.

-Gore stops short of endorsing the Green New Deal pushed by some congressional Democrats, praising as “an aspirational goal” the sweeping outline for reducing the nation’s net carbon emission to zero in a single decade.
+He praises as “an aspirational goal” the Green New Deal pushed by some congressional Democrats but agreed the proposed outline for reducing the nation’s net carbon emission to zero in a single decade isn’t something that will clear Capitol Hill in one sweeping act.

-But Gore, who as a young congressman in the early 1980s stood out for holding hearings on global warming effects, is clear that he doesn’t oppose the effort.
+Gore, who as a young congressman in the early 1980s stood out for holding hearings on global warming effects, is clear that he doesn’t oppose the larger legislative effort.

 Gore dismissed Republican efforts to make climate activists out to be “socialists” because they support such ideas.